-While the Federal Reserve reacted by moving interest rates to 0 and creating numerous lending facilities designed to restore proper market functioning and support market liquidity, plenty of challenges remained as of the end of September including widespread credit-rating downgrades, rising bankruptcies and a spike in mortgage forbearances.
-But we do not see these ongoing issues as cause for concern; at SEI, we see them as opportunities for active fixed-income investors.
+While the Bank reacted by moving interest rates to an historic low and created several facilities designed to restore proper market functioning and support market liquidity, plenty of challenges remained as of the end of September ― including widespread credit-rating downgrades and rising bankruptcies.
+However, we do not see these ongoing issues as cause for concern; at SEI, we see them as opportunities for active fixed-income investors.

 Market Timing is Tough

 Trying to time the market’s moves is challenging, if not impossible.
 Once an investor has exited an asset class, they have to decide another asset class to enter; additional timing decisions must be made if the same market is later reentered.
 Mistiming any of these entries and exits can be costly.